Casa Tortuga is a luxurious two-story five bedroom villa on the beach in San Pedro, Ambergris Caye, Belize.

 In the villa, there is a plentiful supply of games in the bar, and volleyball is available as well.
 A set of horse shoes set up under the palms.
 The villa is also equipped with color Cable TV, a VCR, tape player, a DVD player, and CD player.
 To make long distance calls from the telephone at Casa Tortuga Villa, you will need to purchase a calling card on the island.

 Activities in the area include snorkeling, scuba diving, fishing, sailing, windsurfing, parasailing, sea kayaking, jet skiing, and daily snorkel excursions to the nearby island of Caye Caulker on a skiff or catamaran.
-There are boat trips to the ancient Mayan ruins of Altun Ha and Lamanai, as well as a daily flight to the largest Mayan ruin in Central America, Tikal, in Guatemala.
+There are also boat trips to the ancient Mayan ruins of Altun Ha and Lamanai.

 Our staff live on the property, and take excellent care of our guests.
 Daily maid service is included in the rent.
 Maria and her assistant prepare three meals per day for our guests.